RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 3. Create a filter to capture the placement of all (few) correlated trades, which can usually be removed manually.
 4. Format the timestamp coordinates into a time variable and compute a bivariate analysis which removes any trades outside the bid-ask spread, where the spread is extended by 1.5 on either side (1.5 is rule of thumb).
 5. The price variable is then formatted into 5-minute intervals, from which returns, realized variance and realized volatility can be computed.
 6. With these variables; create means from lagged variables corresponding to 1 day, 5 days and 22 days.
-The specifics of these intervals and variables will be explained in a later section

 *(Despite the NYSE and NASDAQ closing at 16:00, I have limited the data to 15:30 due to the ‘liquidity smile’ or ‘liquidity smirk’, which is defined by index-tracking investment vehicles that shift behavior to match their benchmark at the end of the day, creating an asymptotic spike in volatility truncated towards the end of the trading day (Bunda & Desquilbet, 2008).)

 ##### Assumptions:
 Because we're working with time series data, we need to make sure it show signs of (weak) stationarity.
-Because this is a simple walkthrough, I will not be delving deep into the assumptions or derivations, but I'm happy to answer any questions regarding stationarity and autocovariance and similar.
+Because this is a simple walkthrough, I will not be delving deep into the assumptions or derivations, but I'm happy to answer any questions regarding stationarity and autocovariance or similar.

 The returns gets lagged according to Corsi (2009) in 1, 5 and 22 days respectively.
 And is then shown in a plot to determine whether the mean is ~0.
 ```